| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 "Vain and insecure," with little family life to speak of, Schindler was moved by

 the attention a desperate people bestowed upon him.
+Initially, Schindler was motivated by friendship to

 individual Jews (specifically, it would seem, to Stern).
 But gradually the Nazi